November 06, 2018

 Just 2 months after her diagnosis, the heart team notified Holly that a heart was available.
 Holly was fully prepped for surgery and sedated.
 But although Holly's new heart had looked good on paper, once Holly's Kansas City heart transplant team saw the heart in person, they realized it was not the best heart for her.

-"Holly is a young, vibrant lady who has a lot of years ahead of her," explains cardiothoracic surgeon Travis Abicht, MD.
+"Holly is a young, vibrant lady who has a lot of years ahead of her," explains a cardiothoracic surgeon.
 We didn't want to take a marginal heart."

 When Holly awoke from sedation, the transplant team had to tell her she didn't have a new heart.

-"She was mad," says Dr. Sauer.
+"She was mad," the cardiologist says.
 "And she had every right to be."

 Donor organs can deteriorate very quickly – making them unusable for transplant.
 Getting the right heart to the right person within the right amount of time is critical.
 If too much time passes between the moment a heart is removed from a deceased donor and the time it is placed in a recipient, the heart is no longer viable.